Why is this medication prescribed?

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Doxycycline injection may make your skin sensitive to sunlight.

-- you should know that when doxycycline is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained and can cause problems with bone growth.
+- you should know that when doxycycline is used during pregnancy or in babies and children under 8 years old, it can permanently stain teeth and affect bone growth.
 Doxycycline injection should not be used in children under age 8 unless your doctor decides it is needed.

 What special dietary instructions should I follow?